Get more out of the language

 Typically a language audit consists of the following steps

-The final document delivered by me will take account of the dynamic nature of your organisation.
-It will be specific, but based on an appreciation of the complexities of the challenge you face.
-The ultimate aim is to enable you to use language in line with your overall strategy, and for your associates to be able to find relevant information, and see the benefits of sharing their knowledge.
+The final document delivered by us will take account of the dynamic nature of your organisation.
+It will be specific, but based on the complexities of the challenge you face.
+The ultimate aim is to enable you to use language in line with your overall strategy, and for your stakeholders to see the benefits of sharing their knowledge and stories.

 Strengthening communities through changes in language